Architecture Courses

 Student Learning Outcomes (SLO)

-3. Develop understanding of career opportunities, job requirements, employer expectations, and promotional requirements in an architecture company setting.
+- Develop career opportunities, job requirements, employer expectations, and promotional requirements in an architecture company setting.